Help Dido & Aeneas meet their fate! Please consider a donation.

 1200 Edgewood Avenue, Rochester

 tickets available NOW! click here

 or call 585-461-2000, ext.
 235

 The first English opera, composed in 1688 and still fresh, tuneful and engaging, tells the story of Dido, Queen of Carthage, and her doomed relationship with the Trojan Prince Aeneas, bound by fate to abandon her for Italy.
 In the course of the drama we also meet a wicked sorceress, a drunken sailor, and various witches, spirits, and courtiers, all wrapped in emotionally affecting music from heartbreaking to comedic.

 Virginia Warnken, mezzo-soprano, as Dido

 Jesse Blumberg, baritone, as Aeneas

 Laura Heimes, soprano, as Belinda

-This opera is presented with support from our generous donors, and with grants from the Gouvernet Arts Fund at the Community Foundation, the Lennox Foundation, the Farash Foundation, the Dawn & Jacques Lipson Enhancing Life Fund at the Community Foundation, Canandaigua National Bank, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+This opera is presented with support from our generous donors, and with grants from the National Endowment for the Arts, the Gouvernet Arts Fund at the Community Foundation, the Lennox Foundation, the Farash Foundation, the Dawn & Jacques Lipson Enhancing Life Fund at the Community Foundation, Canandaigua National Bank, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.